 Introduction to community rights

-The Coalition Government feels that the community right to challenge paves the way for more communities to help run local services, as local people often have good ideas about how services can be improved.
-These new community rights will give people the opportunity to express an interest in running a particular local service, which will then be considered in accordance with procurement law.
+The community right to challenge paves the way for more communities to help run local services, as local people often have good ideas about how services can be improved.
+These community rights give people the opportunity to express an interest in running a particular local service, which will then be considered in accordance with procurement law.

 For the purpose of the community rights the act states that 'relevant authorities' must consider expressions of interest.
 A relevant authority includes a county council, a district (or borough) council, a London Borough Council, or any other person or body carrying out a function of a public nature specified by the Secretary of State in regulations.
 This means that Hinckley & Bosworth Borough Council must consider expressions of interest in line with the statutory guidance.